You are here

 It’s not always easy to get everyone together in the same room, even if a meeting space is open when all the participants are available.
 Pittsburgh weather and steep hills can make walking across campus difficult.
 You might be meeting with people who don’t work for the University or with colleagues who work remotely.

 With modern technology, none of these issues need to complicate meetings.
 Schedule a tele-meeting, and voilà—problem solved.
-With Microsoft Office 365 Audio Conferencing, arranging a call-in meeting using either Skype for Business or Teams is easy.
+With Microsoft 365 (Office) Audio Conferencing, arranging a call-in meeting using Teams is easy.

 The Outlook Is Bright

-Whether you use Skype or Teams, scheduling an audio conference through Outlook is easy.
-Just go to the calendar tab and click on the New Skype Meeting or New Teams Meeting button.
+With Teams, scheduling an audio conference through Outlook is easy.
+Just go to the calendar tab and click on the New Teams Meeting button.

 The same buttons also exist inside the New Meeting page, if you decide to add the audio conference component after creating a standard meeting.